You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dallas, verdict with Ted Cruz now, wherever you get your podcasts.
+So download Verdict with Ted Cruz now, wherever you get your podcasts.

-All right, 25 till the top of the hour, 800-941 Sean is our number if you want to be a part of this program.
+Sean is our number if you want to be a part of this program.

-You know, um, every single day on this show, we are not forgetting the people that Joe Biden abandoned in Afghanistan.
+You know, every single day on this show, we are not forgetting the people that Joe Biden abandoned in Afghanistan.

-And that means our fellow we learned what, three weeks ago, there are hundreds of Americans.
+And that means our fellow, we learned, what, three weeks ago, there are hundreds of Americans.

-The Pentagon confirming dozens of family members of our troops are still trapped behind enemy lines.
+Now we've learned even more, the Pentagon confirming dozens of family members of our troops are still trapped behind enemy lines.

-It's a hundred and one days when since Joe promised he wouldn't abandon them 13 days later, he did.
+It's 101 days since Joe promised he wouldn't abandon them.

-People willing to put their lives on the line for us so that we can go about the business of living our lives as we choose.
+We didn't want to forget that today is Veterans Day because every freedom we have is because of the sacrifice of others, people willing to put their lives on the line for us so that we can go about the business of living our lives as we choose.

-The price has been heavy, it has been high, the sacrifice enormous, and we don't appreciate, I think, these brave men and women enough.
+And we don't appreciate, I think, these brave men and women enough.

 He runs the Tunnel to Towers Foundation.

-You know, everybody else is going down.
+Everybody else is going down.

 His brother was racing up to save lives.